BlazeDotJar/BlazeDotJar/README.md

 Welcome to my GitHub page!

-I am a twenty years old, native german Java coding hobbyist who loves to code plugins for multiplayer servers in Minecraft.
+I am a native german Java coding hobbyist in his twenties who loves to code plugins for multiplayer servers in Minecraft.